Click Shop Hoagies' and our affiliate links before you shop... Thanks!

 My Neighbor Totoro or VHS

-The Last Starfighter or VHS (PG) Recommended
+The Last Starfighter or Blu-Ray or VHS or Instant Video (PG) Recommended

 A video-gaming boy, seemingly doomed to stay at his trailer park home all his life, finds himself recruited as a gunner for an alien defense force